WeiHuang05/Awesome_Large_Foundation_Model_Theory/README.md

-# Awesome In Large Foundation Model Theory
+# Awesome Large Foundation Model Theory

 Welcome to the Awesome In Context Learning Theory repository!
 This repository is dedicated to exploring and discussing the fascinating field of In Context Learning Theory.